AI SDR

 What You Should Expect to Pay

-Mid-market platforms run $2,000–$5,000 per month.
-More robust data, better personalization, multi-channel capability, stronger integrations.
+Mid-market platforms: $2,000–$5,000/month.
+More robust data, stronger personalization, multi-channel capability, and better CRM integrations.

 How to Actually Choose a Platform